masagrator/FPSLocker-Warehouse/Methodology/Mortal Shell/README.md

 > Details

-Plugin alone can set FPS above 30, but because of dynamic resolution set to 33.33 ms performance is subpar.
-Requires patch to fix that.
+Game runs on unlocked framerate from main menu forward, but because of dynamic resolution set to 33.33 ms game is clearly targeting 30 FPS.
+Requires patch to make running at higher framerates easier.
+And since we are doing it, we will also search for internal FPS locker.

 # How to find offsets